georgexyz19/inkscapetutorial.org/content/posts/extension3_how_extensions_work.md

 ```

 The interesting part here is that the `__init__` method in `SvgInputMixin` is called
 first.
-When the Python intepreter encounters the `self.arg_parser` instance variable,
+When the Python interpreter encounters the `self.arg_parser` instance variable,
 it can't find the definition.
 It suspends this `__init__` method call and starts
 invoking `__init__` method in `InkscapeExtension` class.
 The `add_arguments` method
 starts and ends as expected because it is called within the `__init__` method of